 1. Ram Through

-As we mentioned before fight cards are usually pretty solid.
+As we mentioned before, fight cards are usually pretty solid.
 This is no different, with several upsides.
-You’re creature never takes damage, so it’s more of a punch than a fight.
-It’s also an instant which is very real improvement, especially in format with mutate.
+Your creature never takes damage, so it’s more of a punch than a fight.
+It’s also an instant, which is a very real improvement, especially in format with mutate.

 Then it also has a trample bonus, but that’s just cherry on top.
-Card is already good and you’ll want to get multiple copies in every one of your green decks.
+The card is already good, and you’ll want to get multiple copies in every one of your green decks.

 2. Humble Naturalist

 Two mana cards that give you mana are usually great in limited.
 You can only use this one to cast creatures, but you’ll still play it and be happy with it.
 Most cards in your draft deck are creatures anyway.